Martingale Roulette Strategy – the Simplest Betting System of Them All

 • 4.
 Keep Doubling – Only if you keep losing a bet, keep doubling it every time you have lost

 • 5.
-Recovery – You recover all the loses (+ your initial bet) once the ball lands on a winning slot
+Recovery – You recover all the loses (+ your initial bet) once (if) the ball lands on a winning slot

 • 6.
 Repeat – Put off aside your winnings and repeat the system by staking another small amount of your bankroll